Team Members

 Marie Bernard-Brind’Amour is a PhD student researching alternative media and social movements at Concordia University.
 Her work currently focuses on 1970s artist-driven and LGBTQ resistance in Montreal.
 She has a background in political science, public relations and communications management, and has co-authored articles for journals such as the International Journal of Communication and the Global Media Journal Canadian Edition.

-Professor Sandra Jeppesen
+Dr. Sandra Jeppesen

 Professor in Media, Film and Communications at Lakehead University, and co-founder of the Media Action Research Group, Dr. Jeppesen has held the Lakehead University Research Chair in Transformative Media and Social Movements (2016-18).
 Co-editor, with Dr Paola Sartoretto, of Media Activist Research Ethics: Global Approaches to Negotiating Power in Social Justice Research (2020).
 Most recent books include: Transformative Media: Intersectional Technopolitics from Indymedia to #BlackLivesMatter (UBC Press 2021) and The Capitol Riots: Digital Media, Disinformation, and Democracy Under Attack (Routledge 2022).
 Dr. Jeppesen has held several SSHRC Grants as PI, the most recent two being Counter-Mapping COVID: Grassroots visualizations of data on the margins, as well as the SSHRC Race, Gender, and Diversity Initiative project, Intersectional Community Communications as Critical EDI Work.